-Before you dive in, take a moment to organize your thoughts, and maybe even examine your own thought process.
-You have to know how to put information together in order to use it effectively (and create something that you can be proud of).
-In this tutorial, we're going to discuss some advice that will help you do both.
+Before you dive in, take a moment to organize your thoughts and maybe even examine your own thought process.
+You have to know how to put information together in order to use it effectively (and create something you can be proud of).
+In this tutorial, we'll offer some advice that will help you do both.

-From papers to presentations, every project is different.
+From papers to presentations, each project is different.
 However, the tips below should give you a good place to start.
 Review each one, and see how you can adapt them to your process.

 What type of work are you planning to create?
-Consider the implications going forward, because the process will be different depending on what you decide.
+Consider the implications moving forward because the process will be different depending on what you decide.

-For example, if you're going to create a PowerPoint presentation, you might want to organize your content into slides that are short and to-the-point, instead of a full-page report.
-If you're writing a research paper for school, think about how you're going to utilize your sources.
-Do you want to include direct quotes, or simply incorporate their findings into your writing?
+For example, if you're going to create a PowerPoint presentation, you might want to organize your content into slides that are short and to the point instead of as a full-page report.
+If you're writing a research paper for school, think about how you will utilize your sources.
+Do you want to include direct quotes or simply incorporate their findings into your writing?
 Either way, you'll need to cite your sources properly.

 You can also take this time to experiment with the software or method you plan to use.
 If you're looking for tips, try the tutorials below (which are also from our website).

-For help creating an outline, visit How and Why to Create a Useful Outline from the Purdue University Online Writing Lab (OWL).
+For help creating an outline, visit Why and How to Create a Useful Outline from the Purdue University Online Writing Lab (OWL).

-Consider printing a hard copy of your sources, so you can write notes on them by hand.
-Or you can download a note taking application, which will allow you to take notes (and do other useful things) directly on-screen.
+Consider printing a hard copy of your sources so you can write notes on them by hand.
+Or you can download a note-taking application, which will allow you to take notes (and do other useful things) directly on the screen.
 This type of software can also help you save and organize your notes so they're easier to find.

-There are two reasons you should always bookmark your sources.
-One, so you can refer back to them if you need to view the information again; and two, so you have everything you need to cite your sources properly, such as the author and web address.
+There are two reasons you should always bookmark your sources: So you can refer back to them if you need to view the information again, and so you have everything you need to cite your sources properly, such as the author and web address.